danrlu/nextflow_cheatsheet/README.md

 - Extremely useful for troubleshooting and optimize resources.
 - `dag.enabled = true` will draw a flowchart for the pipeline.
 Needs graphviz installed.

+### File paths in Docker container
+- It's sometimes tricky to get Nextflow to find the files in a Docker container and I don't fully understand it.
+- Generally what works best, is to
+  - run Nextflow in the folder where the main.nf is (so ${workflow.projectDir} points to the right place)
+  - pass any absolute file path through a parameter and append it in front of the files.